GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ]
 ```

-Note that we use `domains [“*”]` to indicate that we don’t much care which host is being requested, and also note that we can always add more routes if needed.
+Note `domains [“*”]` to indicate that the host being requested doesn't matter, and also note that you can always add more routes if needed.

-We still need to define the `usersvc` cluster referenced in the `virtual_hosts` section above.
-We do this in the `cluster_manager` configuration section, which is also a dictionary and also has one critical component, called `clusters`.
+Envoy also needs a definition for the `usersvc` cluster referenced in the `virtual_hosts` section above.
+You do this in the `cluster_manager` configuration section, which is also a dictionary and also has one critical component, called `clusters`.
 Its value is also an array of dictionaries:

-* `name`: a human-readable name for this cluster
+* `name`: a human-readable name for this cluster.
 * `type`: how will Envoy know which hosts are up?
 * `lb_type`: how will Envoy handle load balancing?
 * `hosts`: an array of URLs defining the hosts in the cluster (usually `tcp://` URLs).

 The possible `type` values:

-* `static`: every host is listed in the `cluster` definition.
+* `static`: every host is listed in the `cluster` definition
-* `strict_dns`: Envoy monitors DNS, and every matching A record will be assumed valid.
+* `strict_dns`: Envoy monitors DNS, and every matching A record will be assumed valid
-* `logical_dns`: Envoy uses the DNS to add hosts, but will not discard them if they’re no longer returned by DNS (we won't cover this in this article, but think round-robin DNS with hundreds of hosts).
+* `logical_dns`: Envoy uses the DNS to add hosts, but will not discard them if they’re no longer returned by DNS (imagine round-robin DNS with hundreds of hosts)
-* `sds`: Envoy will use an external REST service to find cluster members.
+* `sds`: Envoy will use an external REST service to find cluster members

 And the possible `lb_type` values are: